 Results and Post-Operative Treatment

-The stitches can be removed about a fortnight after the operation.
+The stitches can be removed 10-14 days after the operation.

 The final result can be seen after three months.